yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

     }

 and a [video demo](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/470/demo-bilinear.m4v), which is better to be opened by vlc.
 We are still looking forward to optimizing the code.

+## __news!!__
+We have added new implementations for low-rank random feature projection.
+Such new bilinear pooling layer produces superior performance and runs faster.
+In particular, we have proposed the first RKHS theories for fusing two different input feature vectors via bilinear pooling.
+Details are in:

+    @article{zhang2019low,
+      title={Low-rank Random Tensor for Bilinear Pooling},
+      author={Zhang, Yan and Muandet, Krikamol and Ma, Qianli and Neumann, Heiko and Tang, Siyu}, journal={arXiv preprint arXiv:1906.01004},
+      year={2019}
+    }